zidatalab/zidatalab.github.io/_projects/Covid19.md

 - *Simulation der COVID-19 Impfkampagne* This dashboard is written in `Angular` and has a `R` backend vor Data Wrangling and Input creation.
 It provides a topical overview of the next weeks regarding [COVID-19 Vaccination in Germany](https://www.zidatasciencelab.de/cov19vaccsim/), Methods are [here](https://www.zidatasciencelab.de/cov19vaccsim/Methoden).
 - *Zi-Frühindikatoren* This dashboard is written in `R` and based on `flexdashboard` (only javascript) and hosted on github pages.
 [See it in action](https://www.zidatasciencelab.de/covid19dashboard/Start).
+- *Corona-Impfindex* This dashboard is written in plain `HTML` and based on plots made with `[datawrapper](https://www.datawrapper.de/)` it is hosted on github pages.
+[See it in action](https://www.zidatasciencelab.de/covidimpfindex/).
+It's pupose is to show advancements in the german vaccination campain and to feature the contribution of outpatient care.

 **Private Dashboard**

 None to be anounced.